Edge differentially private estimation in the $\beta$-model via jittering and method of moments: Introduction.

-A radically different approach is to release a noisy version of an entire network. \cite{KarwaKrivitskySlavkovic_2017} offer what they call a generalized random response mechanism for doing so and present empirical results of its use with maximum-likelihood estimation in exponential random graph models.
-The structure of this release mechanism is the same as the noisy network setting of \cite{ChangKolaczykYao_2018}, where the edge status of each pair of nodes is known only up to some binary noise and method of moments was used to estimate certain network summary statistics.
+A radically different approach is to release a noisy version of an entire network. \cite{KarwaKrivitskySlavkovic_2017} offer what they call a generalized random response mechanism for doing so and present empirical results of its use with maximum likelihood estimation in exponential random graph models.
+The structure of this release mechanism is same as the noisy network setting of \cite{ChangKolaczykYao_2018}, where the edge status of each pair of nodes is known only up to some binary noise and method-of-moments was used to estimate certain network summary statistics.
 As noted by \cite{ChangKolaczykYao_2020}, this noisy network setting in turn is essentially analogous to the idea of jittering in the analysis of classical Euclidean data, where each original data point is released with added noise.
-In this paper we study this jittering release mechanism for network data, and we do so in the specific context of parameter estimation in the $\beta$-model.
-However, importantly, we note that unlike approaches based on release of noised versions of specific, pre-determined summary statistics, jittering allows for the possibility of multiple statistics to be calculated and/or quantities to be estimated from the same released network.
+In this paper we study this jittering release mechanism for network data, and we do so in the specific context of parameter estimation for the $\beta$-model.
+However, importantly, we note that unlike approaches based on releasing noised versions of specific, pre-determined summary statistics, jittering allows for the possibility of multiple statistics to be calculated and/or quantities to be estimated from the same released network.